Designing Multi-Arm Experiments for Global Average Treatment Effects Under Partial Interference: Identification and estimation

-When randomization is not homogeneous at the cluster level, the model demonstrates why the difference-in-means estimator is biased for the HAATE in this setting (\citealt{chin2018regression} makes a similar observation).
-Under the difference in means estimator, the expected outcome for a unit assigned treatment $m$ is,
+When randomization is not homogeneous at the cluster level, the model demonstrates why the difference-in-means estimator is biased for the GATE in this setting.
+Under the simple means estimator, the expected outcome for a unit assigned treatment $m$ is,

-Only when the bias in the expected outcome for a unit assigned treatment $m$ and the bias in the expected outcome for a unit assigned the control condition are perfectly offset is the estimator unbiased for the HAATE.
+Only when the bias in the expected outcome for a unit assigned treatment $m$ and the bias in the expected outcome for a unit assigned the control condition are perfectly offset is the difference-in-means estimator unbiased for the GATE.
 Alternatively, if there is no interference, all of the $\delta_{m, \ell}$ terms are zero.

 In this model, we have assumed that interference is a linear function of proportion of each type of treatment within a cluster; this can be broadened to consider the type of general ``interference control variables,'' discussed in \cite{chin2018regression}, Section 3, which are a function of the vector $\A_{j,-i}$.
 We could define such a deterministic function, following \cite{chin2018regression}, as $X_i(\A_{j,-i})$, to account for non-linearities in interference, endogenous effects, or to encode further information about the network structure or other ways that interference is channeled.
 This requires independence of potential outcomes with treatment assignment, and equivalent exogeneity assumptions on the errors as those imposed by our assumptions above.